Breast Uplift Enlargement

 The breasts are uplifted (mastopexy) and enlarged (augmented) using a silicone implant at the same time.
-This is done by lifting the nipple, tightening the breast issue and then removing the excess skin from the breast.
-This leaves you with a scar around the nipple, one running vertically down from the nipple to breast crease and possibly one in the breast crease depending on how much skin excess there is.
-You can have a Breast uplift and enlargement in Bristol, London and Newport clinics.
+This is done by lifting the nipple, tightening the breast tissue and then removing the excess skin from the breast.
+This leaves you with a scar around the nipple, one running vertically down from the nipple to the breast crease and possibly one in the breast crease depending on how much skin excess there is.

 What’s involved in a breast uplift and enlargement operation?